smartdevicelink/sdl_evolution/proposals/0167-app-services.md

     <description>The ID of the service that was requested to have an activation event take place</description>
   </param>
   <param name="serviceType" type="String" mandatory="true">
-    <description>The service type the service that was requested to have an activation event take place</description>
+    <description>The service type the service that was requested to have an activation event take place.
+See AppServiceType</description>
   </param>
   <param name="activate" type="Boolean" mandatory="true">
     <description>True if the service was activated.
 False if the app was deactivated or unable to be activated</description>